Endodontics (Root Canal)

 Our team, with a high-tech dental office located in Montclair, is always educated and informed on the latest and greatest endodontic technologies and trends.

 A root canal is performed to avoid the need for a tooth extraction.
 The goal of a root canal is to remove diseased tissue from the pulp of the affected tooth.
 We offer root canal treatment in the comfort of our Montclair Plaza Dental Group office.

 The pulp chamber is located in the middle of the tooth, under two protective layers, the dentin layer and the enamel layer.
 Inside the chamber is the pulp of the tooth which is made of blood vessels, tissue, and nerves.
 If the tooth is compromised in any way, it can leave the pulp vulnerable to germs and bacteria.
 Tooth decay, cracks in the tooth, and major tooth trauma can cause those germs to enter the pulp chamber which will lead to an infection.
 When the pulp becomes infected and inflamed, it is very painful.
 This infection is called pulpitis.
-If you think you are suffering from this, it is important to visit Dr. Ancona for treatment.
+If you think you are suffering from this, it is important to visit our team for treatment.

 Video 01:00 If you have an abscessed tooth, that means the pulp of tooth is infected and you need root canal therapy.